cambridge-mlg/cnn-gp/README.md

 ### Residual CNN GP
 The best randomly-searched ResNet reported in the paper.

-In the original paper there is a bug.
-This network sums together layers after the ReLU nonlinearity, which are not Gaussian, and also do not have mean 0.
-As a result, the overall network does not converge to a Gaussian process.
-The defined kernel is still valid, even if it doesn't correspond to a NN.
+In the original paper there is slight issue with how the kernels relate to the underlying networks.
+The network sums together layers after the ReLU nonlinearity, which are not Gaussian, and also do not have mean 0.
+However, the kernel is valid and does correspond to a neural network.
+In particular, if we take an infinite 1x1 convolution, after each relu layer, we convert the output of the ReLU's into a zero-mean Gaussian, with the same kernel, which can be summed.

-In the interest of making the results replicable, we have replicated this bug as well.
+In the interest of making the results replicable, we have replicated this issue as well.

 The correct way to use ResNets is to sum things after a Conv2d layer, see for